YourDataStories/ontology/Overall model/Readme.md

 ##Input data examples

 ##Data model
-Iniitial model specifications can be found at individual source folder (e.g. NSRF).
+Iniitial model specifications can be found at individual source folders (e.g. NSRF).
 Only mature updates from data source specifications are incorporated in the overall YDS model.

 ##RDF data